liadomide/EduPack/README.md

 ## Then start TVB

-EduPack will be visible under e.g. "Simulator" tab down to the right.
-It will interactively guide you through the use of TVB.
+EduPack set up a new icon down to the right in the TVB menu.
+Click it and it will interactively guide you through the use of TVB.

 ## Help us make it better